Drones are great toys. RC quadcopters allow you to take pictures from a view beyond your reach or compete with other players.

-Unless you're willing to spend a lot of money (at least $800 or more), don't expect to break the 20-minute mark.
+Unless you're willing to spend much money (at least $800 or more), don't expect to break the 20-minute mark.

-With that said, there are ways to extend battery life in your RC drone.
-In this article, we're going to show you some effective ways at keeping you in the air longer (These tips work for just about any model, that is, except for gas-powered models).
+With that said, there are ways to extend the battery life of your RC quadcopter.
+In this article, we're going to show you some practical ways at keeping your quadcopter in the air longer (These tips work for just about any model, that is, except for gas-powered models).

 As you can imagine, flying your drone in windy conditions will drain the battery life more quickly.
 That’s because the drone uses more power to stay in the air.
 Flying in less windy conditions will eliminate this problem.

 Are you an aggressive flyer?
 If so, then you’re going to experience lower flight times than someone who flies more conservatively.
 By “aggressive”, I mean suddenly changing directions, doing flips, or flying very fast.